SEPTEMBER: Quarterly Update

 I get a lot of people asking if I can make jewellery with a loved ones ashes.

-I can physically do it.
-But I rather not.
-It’s not my specialty.
+I can physically do it but it’s not my specialty.
 My specialty is making commemorative jewellery from old jewellery.

 There are smiths out there that have found ingenious ways to create memorial jewellery with ashes and I would suggest using their services.